-But when it comes to fuel economy, America's automakers possess only two gears: reverse and neutral.
+But when it comes to fuel economy, US automakers possess only two gears: reverse and neutral.
 In 2001, U.S. fuel economy plummeted to its lowest point since 1980.
 Technologies to improve that dismal statistic languish on the shelf, ready to be implemented but still unused.
 Promises of new technologies that can significantly raise the fuel economy of conventional cars and trucks are slow-tracked by manufacturers.

 The 2002–2003 tug-of-war between Detroit and those who advocate leaner, cleaner vehicles was the latest battle in a decades-old struggle over fuel economy.
 At issue over the past year were proposed increases to the Corporate Average Fuel Economy (CAFE) standards for cars and light trucks, which have stagnated since 1985.
 Most recently, the National Highway Traffic Safety Administration (NHTSA) chose to raise fuel economy standards for sport utility vehicles (SUVs), minivans, and pickup trucks a mere 1.5 mpg by 2007.